 If you’re the typical nursing school graduate, you will test between 2-8 weeks (0.5 – 2 months) after graduation.
-This is well within the 90 day / 12 week window of an ATT.
-This would mean you could wait a few weeks post-graduation to begin your paperwork to obtain your ATT and once you receive this, you could schedule yourself pretty soon there after.
+This is well within the 90 days/12-week windows of an ATT.
+This would mean you could wait a few weeks post-graduation to begin your paperwork to obtain your ATT and once you receive this, you could schedule yourself pretty soon thereafter.

 I waited about 2 weeks after graduation before submitting my paperwork just in case they flew through it and I wasn’t ready to test within the dates on my ATT.
 I didn’t want to risk needing to re-initiate that process and pay more fees.
 Once I received it, I scheduled myself to test about 2 weeks later.
 Honestly, the scariest part was scheduling it because I knew once I did, there was no turning back!